hectoryee/hectoryee.github.io/_posts/2019-02-01-intern-write-up.md

 categories: blog
 tags: intern
 ---
 Monday marks the end of my internship at the Centre of Applied Data Science (CADS).
 I have been offered the internship placement after winning a datathon back in March 2018.
-This is the wrap up of what I have learned from the work life experience.
+This is the wrap up of what I have learned from the working lifestyle.

 The thing I like about the CADS is the flexible working culture.
 We can come at 8 and leave at 6, but the hardwowrking hours is 10 to 4.
 I normally reached office at ten and went back at 5.30, sometimes I stayed till 7 with Santa since the office is so comfy.

 CADS is currently located at Komune coworking space.
 The office was still at Komune 1.0 when I first arrived, but Komune moved to another tower and which is the now Komune 2.0.
 Moving is exciting!
 No mood for work.
 I once visited the old office at ADAX with the grassy floor.
 I heard the new office is under renovation but too bad it wasn't finished by the time I ended my internship.
 I will definitely go visit some other day.
 Some one joked that CADS is very good at relocating.

 CADS provides snack for employees.
 I'm not quite sure why they always have the same Green Peas and Cheerios, too bad I don't like them.
 My favourite is always milk and the green tea bag.
 After lunch would be tea time and 4 is milk + cereal.
 They are the reasons I can stay till 7 in the office.
-My motivations.
+My motivation.

 Permanent staff has incentives.
-They have unlimited leaves, WFH (work from home), AIA bla bla bla.
-Unlimited leaves is great, but have to make sure people don't abuse it.
+They have unlimited leaves, WFH (work from home), AIA insurance covergae bla bla bla.
+Unlimited leaves is great, but have to ensure people don't abuse it.
 I saw employees taking regular leave, I'm not sure whether they are using it right.
-There are also some who don't take leave.
+There are also some who don't take leave, in another term overworked.
 I like WFH.
 Sometimes productivity is higher at home, sometimes I don't feel like going to office.
-That's the perks of working in tech company.
+Yeah that's the perks of working in tech company.

 Let's talk about the departments in the CADS.